statox/statox.github.io/src/posts/vim/vim_flash_yanked_text/index.md

 ![Demo of highlighted text](./flash_yanked_text.gif)

-In this article I want to detail the steps I followed to get this feature working and I hope this kind of iteration process can help new vimmers to get into vimscript.
+In this article I will to relate the main steps I followed to get this feature working.
+To keep it readable I will not follow all the best practices or go into all the details to make it flawless but I hope this kind of iteration process can help new vimmers to get into vimscript by demonstrating some useful concepts.

 #### A reminder on how to highlight stuff